-Another of the best job search sites is Totaljobs.com, who has localized listings for countries including the UK, USA, Australia and Canada and many others.
+Another of the best job search sites is Totaljobs.com, which has localized listings for countries including the UK, USA, Australia and Canada, and many others.

-Similar to if you use Indeed.com, I recommend to use the email notifications but ensure that you really refine the requirements.
+Similar to if you use Indeed.com, I recommend using email notifications but ensure that you really refine the requirements.

 If you cannot do a job more than 25 miles or KM away from where you live, make sure to set this in the filters for the jobs you do want.

 Reed.co.uk is an excellent source for finding training jobs and is the site I used myself in the past.

 I often found the best freelance trainer and corporate trainer jobs listed on Reed.